claird/Bash_best_practices/echo-vs-printf.md

 Also, "[... `printf` is a preferred alternative ...](https://www.man7.org/linux/man-pages/man1/echo.1.html)"

-Conclusion:  the behavior of [`printf` is more uniform](https://www.in-ulm.de/~mascheck/various/echo+printf/) across different `bash` environment than is that of `echo`.
+Conclusion:  the behavior of [`printf` is more uniform](https://www.in-ulm.de/~mascheck/various/echo+printf/) across different `bash` environments than is that of `echo`.
 Bluntly, "[... there's never a good reason to use `echo` ...](https://askubuntu.com/questions/467747/which-is-better-printf-or-echo#:~:text=The%20only%20reason%20to%20use%20echo%20rather%20than,there%27s%20never%20a%20good%20reason%20to%20use%20echo.)"

 ## Escape characters